-AkvaGIS facilitates the preprocessing and interpretation of hydrogeological data
+AkvaGIS facilitate the preprocessing of hydrogeological analysis and interpretation

-AkvaGIS was created to facilitate the pre-processing and interpretations of hydrogeological data complements the functionalities of the FREEWAT platform in the QGIS environment (http://qgis.org).
-This tool includes different instruments: (i) to manipulate large data collected over a certain time period; (ii) to integrate data from diverse sources gathered by different data access techniques and formats; (iii) to manage data with different temporal and spatial scales; and (v) to integrate groundwater information with other relevant data (e.g., water quality) and its pre-processing analysis, particularly to use it as a previous step to outline the numerical groundwater model.

-The AkvaGIS tools have been further improved with feedback experiences from the FREEWAT courses and applications to some case studies to ease the User performance.
+AkvaGIS was created to facilitate the pre-processing of further hydrogeological analysis and interpretations and it complements the functionalities of the FREEWAT platform in the QGIS environment (http://qgis.org).
+This tool include different instruments: (i) to manipulate large data collected along a time period; (ii) to integrate data from diverse sources that is gathered by different data access techniques and formats; (iii) to manage data with different temporal and spatial scales; and (v) to integrate groundwater information with other relevant data (e.g. water quality) and its pre-processing analysis, particularly to use it as a previous step to outline the numerical groundwater model.
+The AKVAGIS tools have been further improved with feedback experience of the FREEWAT courses and applications to some case studies to ease the user performance.

-For instance, AkvaGIS has been applied in the Walloon Region (Belgium) in the framework of a project which aimed to investigate the occurrence and the indirect emissions of greenhouse gases from groundwater at a regional scale.
-Scientific community, public administration and also the private sector (e.g., water management, water supply, mining control, etc.) can benefit of these platform and tools.
+For instance, AkvaGIS has been applied in the Walloon Region (Belgium) in the framework of a project which aimed to investigate the occurrence and the indirect emissions of greenhouse gases (GHGs) from groundwater at a regional scale.
+Scientific community, public administration and also the private sector (e.g. water management, water supply, mining control, etc.) can benefit of this platform and tools.